e10e3/devops/report/2-github-actions.md

   is pushed on _main_ or _develop_,

 - The last one build and pushes the Docker images when a commit is made on _main_ or a tag is pushed.
-Before building it runs the tests through the reusable workflow.
+Before building, it runs the tests through the reusable workflow.

 The calling jobs use the line `secrets: inherit` to transmit their